oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/1-3-join-validator.md

 # Join Validator to PoS (CLI & Web)

-## Flow checklist
+## Flow Checklist

-Please check [**Checklist for validator**](/docs/hub-validator/operate-validator/1-2-build-validator-node#validator-node-operation) to see whole process.
+Please refer to the [**Checklist for Validators**](/docs/hub-validator/operate-validator/1-2-build-validator-node#validator-node-operation) to review the entire process.

-1. Join Validator with PoS or Web to participate blockchain consensus
+1. Join the validator to the PoS consensus using either the CLI or the Web interface.
-2. Stake or delegate **10,000,000 OAS to activate validator node
+2. Stake or delegate **10,000,000 OAS** to activate the validator node.
-3. Check status of validation on next epoch
+3. Check the validation status in the next epoch.

 ||Web|CLI|
 |---------|----------|----------|